 Creating space efficient dashboards takes practice.
 At first it will take twice as long, as building a regular one.
 Very soon though, you will start thinking in cards, sparklines, bullet and band charts.
 Sometimes there simply isn’t a better way to visualize something, even if you don’t have space constraints.

-For dashboard design practice check out my Storytelling in Dashboards Workshop.
+For dashboard design practice check out my Storytelling with Dashboards Workshop.